vicariousinc/PGMax/docs/source/contributing.rst

    ``pytest`` (for unit tests) from within your poetry environment from the root of the repository.
 4. Submit a pull request (PR) from the particular branch you've changed on your fork of PGMax.
-Be sure to follow the below checklist prior to submitting a PR.